l0cks-acab/nzp-amptemplate/README.md

 └── (template files - if using Method 2)
 ```

+**Important**:
-**Important**: The `nzportable` binary and `nzp` folder with assets must be in the instance root directory before starting the server.
+- The `nzportable` (or `nzportable64` on Linux) binary and `nzp` folder with assets must be in the instance root directory before starting the server.
+- On Linux, if your binary is named `nzportable64`, you may need to rename it to `nzportable` or update the executable path in the instance settings to match the actual binary name.

 ## Configuration